I’ve been told the holiday magic changes as our kids get older.

 They’ve been singing Christmas songs since late October.

-Our 13-year-old even offered to put the lights on our real tree, and although I did hesitate (I have a control issue with those lights) she did a wonderful job.
+Our 13-year-old even offered to put the lights on our real Christmas tree, and although I did hesitate (I have a control issue with those lights) she did a wonderful job.
 Even better?
 I supervised the entire thing from the comfort of my living room couch.

 All three helped with the ornaments and instead of just throwing them on the bottom branches, our girls took each one out of their boxes and found the perfect spots on the tree.
 They even asked questions about a few.